 Ignoring debt will see things escalate in terms of the amount of money you owe.
 Late payment charges and more interest will be applied.

 Leaving things even longer will mean the creditor may pass your case to a solicitor to debt management company.
-They could add even more charges and pursue a CCJ against you.
-This is, again, costs more and will really impact on your credit file.

 3. Use a quick fix

-It’s an old saying, but I will say it anyway.
+It’s an old saying, but I will say it anyway – if it sounds too good to be true, then it probably is.

 4. Get in more debt to pay off your old debt

 The idea of putting all your debts into one payment may make things easier to manage, but you are entering another credit agreement that may have an even higher interest rate.
-This may taken even longer to pay off.

 Unless you have a good hold of your debts, this is not a good option to look at.